 Answered by Ustadha Zaynab Ansari Abdul-Razacq

 Praise be to Allah, Lord of the Worlds.
-May the peace and blessings of Allah descend on the Prophet Muhammad, his family, his companions, and all who follow them.
+May the peace and blessings of Allah descend on the Prophet Muhammad, his family, his companions, and those who follow them.

 May Allah reward you,